 Full day PreKindergarten students eat lunch in their classrooms.
+Lunches may not contain peanut butter or nut based products.

 Per Virginia State Department of Child Services, lunchboxes must be labeled with the child's name and the date on the outside of the lunchbox.
+Soft lunchboxes should be send, no metal or hard plastic lunchboxes.